Mission

-• Prospective applicants interested in learning more about our ASN program, application requirements, and admission process, should register for a virtual information session.
+- Prospective applicants interested in learning more about our ASN program, application requirements, and admission process, may register for a virtual information session or register for an in-person information session.

 Florida SouthWestern State College offers an Associate Degree in Nursing and a Completion Certificate in a Nurse Refresher Continuing Education course leading to professional licensure.
 Nursing requires both a degree and the successful completion of additional criteria such as licensure exams, field placements, or clinical hours.
 If your future plans include achieving licensure or certification, you should know the requirements vary by state.